natriistorm/LLM-DS/README.md

 Part of future model of the Dialogue Flow Framework from DeepPavlov.

-This is drafts of the model, that doublechecks the information with Wikipedia and cooperate with ChatGPT to provied best response
+This is drafts of the model, that doublechecks the information with Wikipedia and cooperate with ChatGPT to provied best response in set style (factual, essay, plain text)

 Pipeline: